bameda/djmail/docs/usage.rst

 .. note::

-   Email objects with low priority are not sent immediately, but are nevertheless sending are delayed until the next scheduled delivery process (with cron or celery).
+   Email objects with low priority are not sent immediately, the sending is delayed until the next scheduled delivery process (with cron or celery).

 .. code-block:: python